10 Best WordPress Cache Plugins to Speed Up Your Website

 • 304 Not Modified support

-This is the top-rated Cache plugin for WordPress with 2 Million+ active installs.
-This is featuring an exclusive server-level cache and a collection of optimization features.
+LiteSpeed Cache is the top-rated Cache plugin for WordPress with 7+ million active installs.
+This features an exclusive server-level cache and a collection of optimization features.
 You can use its API to customize smart purging, customize cache rules, create cache varies, and make WP nonce cacheable, among other things.

 WordPress Cache Plugin: LiteSpeed Cache